 Ever notice those strange, orange-brown patches of dead grass on your lawn in autumn and winter?
 Chances are you’ve got Fusarium patch disease.

 Don’t worry, you’re not alone.
-This pesky fungal infection attacks lawns all over, leaving behind unsightly dead spots.
+This pesky fungal infection attacks lawns everywhere, leaving unsightly dead spots.

-The good news is, with some simple natural treatments, you can eliminate Fusarium patches and boost your lawn’s health.
+The good news is that, with some simple natural treatments, you can eliminate Fusarium patches and boost your lawn’s health.

 Identification

 Fusarium patch disease, also known as pink snow mold, is caused by the fungus Microdochium nivale [1].
-This fungus attacks grass blades, causing them to turn yellow or reddish-brown in color.
+This fungus attacks grass blades, turning them yellow or reddish-brown.

-As the disease progresses, you’ll notice roughly circular patches of discolored grass in your lawn that range from an inch up to 6 inches in diameter.
+As the disease progresses, you’ll notice roughly circular patches of discolored grass in your lawn, ranging from 1 to 6 inches in diameter.

-Affected leaves may look water-soaked as well.
-This disease usually shows up in the late fall or early winter when the weather is cool and damp.
+Affected leaves may also appear water-soaked.
+This disease usually appears in late fall or early winter when the weather is cool and damp.

 How to Get Rid of Fusarium Patch Disease Naturally

-With some simple cultural practices and natural treatments, you can get your lawn back to health and keep the Fusarium patch at bay.
+With simple cultural practices and natural treatments, you can restore your lawn to health and keep Fusarium patch at bay.

 1. Avoid Fertilizers that are Too High in Nitrogen